Samson Chan

 "Samson" Chan Kai Yiu (born 5 December 1956) is a Canadian-born Hong Kong racing driver currently competing in the TCR Asia Series.
 Having previously competed in the Asian Le Mans Series, GT Asia Series and Asian Formula Renault Series amongst others.

 Racing career

 Chan began his career in 1996 in the BPR Global GT Series.
 In 2004 he switched to the Asian Formula Renault Series.
-From 2008-11 he raced in the Porsche Carrera Cup Asia, GT Asia Series and Malaysian Super Series.
+From 2008 to 2011 he raced in the Porsche Carrera Cup Asia, GT Asia Series and Malaysian Super Series.
 In 2012 Chan switched to the Asian GT Series, he won the championship that year.
 In 2014 he raced in the Asian Le Mans Series, finishing the season 3rd in the standings.

 In September 2015 it was announced that he would race in the first ever TCR Asia Series round in Sepang, driving a SEAT León Cup Racer for Roadstar Racing.